Triggers are Your Path to Freedom

 You can share your trigger spots with the people you love so that they can help you heal them.
 Gavin and I share our emotional pain points (our buttons and triggers).

 For example, I know that any comment I make suggesting Gavin is not contributing enough is like stepping on a broken toe; it hurts like nobody’s business.
 And he knows that the slightest indication that my belly is bloated can rile me up into a fit.
-We are careful in these sacred areas of past pain.

 We affirm our care for each other and give each other room to grow.
 I appreciate how Gavin contributes, and he admires my belly.
 Over time, we heal: Gavin feels like he is giving and worthy, and I feel loved for who I am, not how I look.